hardin47/website/Math154/_book/06-bootstrap.md

 And we can approximate $[m^{-1}(\hat{\phi} - z_{1-\alpha/2} ), m^{-1}(\hat{\phi} - z_{\alpha/2} )]$ using $[\hat{\theta}^*_{\alpha/2}, \hat{\theta}^*_{1-\alpha/2}]$

-In order for a percentile interval to be appropriate, we simply need to know that a normalizing transformation exists.
+In order for a percentile interval to be appropriate, the technical condition is that a normalizing transformation exists.
 We do not need to actually find the transformation!
 [In complete disclosure, the transformation doesn't have to be to a normal distribution.
 But it must be a monotonic transformation to a distribution which is symmetric about zero.]

 See Charlotte's example on bootstrapping a loess smooth for her thesis data (carryingcap.r).
 The idea was this:  Charlotte had some data that she wanted to model (using differential equations).
 She asked me how to tell whether or not her new model was reflective of the data / population.
 So, we fit a loess spline to see the shape of the data.
 Then we bootstrapped the data and fit 1000 more loess splines.
 Using the percentile CI method, we created a CI for a population loess spline fit.

-Keeping in mind that the theory we've covered here doesn't exactly work for this situation (our work has been on simple parameter estimation), you can imagine that many of the ideas we've talked about do apply to Charlotte's situation.
+Keeping in mind that the theory we've covered here doesn't exactly work for this situation (the work has been on simple parameter estimation), you can imagine that many of the ideas we've talked about do apply to Charlotte's situation.
 We just have to be careful about multiple comparisons and non-independent data values.
 -->